-UPDATE (Jan.
-15/14): One extra improvement for this method: Don’t cover the entire top bars with newspaper.
+JANUARY 15, 2014: One extra improvement for this method: Don’t cover the entire top bars with newspaper.
 Leave a wide strip near the front of the hive.
 Otherwise you can’t see down into the frames and see how the bees are doing.
 You could also just put the sugar over a large circle of newspaper in the middle of the top bars because most likely that’s where the cluster will rise anyway.

-UPDATE (April 16/14): I don’t use hard insulation (or insulated inner covers) to insulate my hives anymore.
+APRIL 16, 2014: I don’t use hard insulation (or insulated inner covers) to insulate my hives anymore.
 I switched to moisture quilts because they keep the hives well ventilated and bone dry.
 The hard insulation method is the easiest, but for my local soaking wet environment (in Logy Bay), I need to keep my hives as dry as I can.

 MARCH 13, 2016: Some people harden up the sugar my spraying it down with water so the bees can haul it out like debris.